 When Cliff returned to Illinois, he enrolled at Trinity Evangelical Divinity School and received a Master of Divinity.
 It was at Trinity that Cliff met the wonderful people at Lawndale Community Church, as well as at the Christian Community Development Association.
 Through these relationships, Cliff was given a broader vision for what ministry to court-involved youth could look like.

-In 2009, Cliff put his degrees from The University of Chicago Law School and Trinity to use when he helped found the Lawndale Christian Legal Center, with the mission of providing integrated legal and social services to court-involved youth.
+In 2009, Cliff moved to North Lawndale to live and raise his family there, and to help found the Lawndale Christian Legal Center, with the mission of providing integrated legal and social services to court-involved youth.

 Cliff holds a Bachelor of Arts in Philosophy and English from Illinois Wesleyan University, a Master in Divinity from Trinity Evangelical Divinity School, and a law degree from The University of Chicago.
 He is licensed to practice law in the State of Illinois.
-Cliff lives with his family in North Lawndale.
+Cliff is also currently enrolled in the Executive MBA program at University of Chicago Booth School of Business to learn better how to scale what LCLC is doing, across Cook County, and ultimately the nation, in order to transform our criminal justice system for youth, 24 and under.